 It has to do with thinking about one’s own thinking.
 It involves understanding and appreciating the factors that make the learning process possible.
 People who use metacognition know how to use strategies and recognize when learning has taken or is taking place.

-Use questions to guide a metacognitive moment such as:
+Use considerations such as the following to guide a metacognitive moment:

-Think of three questions that a student could have during this session?
+Think of three questions that a student might have during this session.

 Why are you learning this?